 (3) If a person applies for a change of name under ORS 33.410 and 33.420 at the time the person applies for a legal change of sex under this section, the court may order change of name and legal change of sex at the same time and in the same proceeding.
 [1981 c.221 §1; 1997 c.872 §23; 2003 c.576 §309]

-In Multnomah County, the process for legally changing your gender is similar to that for changing your name.
-In fact, since the state has no official forms for changing gender, you use the name change forms and adapt them by crossing out the word “Name” and writing in “Sex”, then fill in your name and old gender/new gender in the appropriate blanks.
-Many people use the word “Gender” on the forms rather than “Sex”, and have had them accepted by the court.
-Your results may vary according to the particular judge who signs your paperwork and how strictly they interpret the wording of the law.
+In Multnomah County, the process for legally changing your sex is identical to that for changing your name.
+In fact, since the state has no official forms for changing sex, you use the name change forms and adapt them by replacing the word “Name” with the word “Sex”, then fill in your name and old sex/new sex in the appropriate blanks.

-Change of name and change of gender can be done simultaneously.
-Ask the clerk in the Family Court office for details.
+Change of name and change of sex can be done simultaneously.
+Ask the court clerk for details.

-It is also possible that the judge will not ask to see any supporting documents at all and will sign your paperwork without question.
+It is also possible that the judge will not ask to see any supporting documents at all.
 But it is probably better to err on the side of caution and bring all your documentation with you.

 Since a change of sex/gender is more of a legal gray area, you may want to get legal advice if you have questions.